python/typeshed/CONTRIBUTING.md

 ### Marking PRs as "deferred"

-We sometimes use the ["deferred" label](https://github.com/python/typeshed/labels/deferred) to mark PRs and issues that we'd like to accept, but that are blocked by some external factor.
+We sometimes use the ["status: deferred" label](https://github.com/python/typeshed/labels/status%3A%20deferred) to mark PRs and issues that we'd like to accept, but that are blocked by some external factor.
 Blockers can include: